It’s a beautiful spring feeling day here in Phoenix and my Arizona throwers all kicked off their official season this past weekend with a BANG!

 It’s designed to happen that way!

-I craft a plan for opening season PR’s, Mid-season big invite PR’s, and Championship season PRs.
+I craft a plan for opening season PRs, mid-season big invite PRs, and championship season PRs.

-For the super stars, they will go on a 4th peak cycle to hit big throws at Junior Nationals or overseas after USAs.
+For the superstars, they will go on a 4th peak cycle to hit big throws at Junior Nationals or overseas after USAs.

 It builds confidence, and then I can begin to train them through the early season meets that are not as big a deal.

-This is all inside our TCR™system at the Alpha Coach membership level.
+This is all inside the TCR® system.